j0hnVu/linoffice/README.md

 In my experience, window management can be wonky, particularly if you're using Wayland instead of X11 or if you're using multiple monitors.

+A potential solution for multimonitor issues could be to open the file `config/linoffice.conf` and in the last line (`RDP_FLAGS`) adding `/multimon`.
+This is supposed to add multimonitor support to FreeRDP, but a FreeRDP bug may result in a black screen, in which case you should revert this change.

 <details><summary>Examples</summary>

 - Using multiple Office documents/windows can be tricky.
 For example, opening an Office window might not open until you start it a second time and you may or may not get two windows then.
 Or, opening a new Office window might close already open ones.
 Don't panic - your documents are not lost.
 Just launch the latest Office window again and you should now see both the new one and old one.
 Sometimes, opening a new windows might also have the quirk that the focus is on the older Office window which is sitting in the background.
 The solution is to minimize the old one so that the focus is gone..